KAsare1/KAsare1/README.md

 # 💫 About Me:
-🔭 I’m currently working on a desktop application<br>👯 I’m looking to collaborate on a hospital Management System<br>🌱 I’m currently learning Machine learning with python
+🔭 I’m currently working on a desktop application<br>👯 I’m looking to collaborate on a Hospital Management System<br>🌱 I’m currently learning Machine learning with Python

 # 💻 Tech Stack: